 First line of defence Business Responsible for managing own risks and operating business in accordance with the framework for internal control and risk management and the defined limits for risk exposure.
 Responsible for ensuring performance quality.
 Responsible for identifying, assessing and reporting all issues related to material financial and non-financial risks.
 Second line of defence Risk management Independent control and risk functions with the purpose and authority to support and challenge the first line of defence.
 Compliance Responsible for identifying, assessing, monitoring, controlling and reporting on compliance risks.
-To verify effective and efficient operations, prudent conduct of business and reliability of financial and non- financial information reported internally and externally.
-Actuarial function To ensure compliance with laws, regulations, supervisory requirements and internal rules.
+Actuarial function To verify effective and efficient operations, prudent conduct of business and reliability of financial and non-financial information reported internally and externally.
+To ensure compliance with laws, regulations, supervisory requirements and internal rules.
 Third line of defence Group internal audit Independent control unit which assesses the internal control framework and processes for risk identification, control and reporting.
 GIA supports the BoD in protecting the assets, reputation and sustainability of the organisation.

-The Compliance Officers in the local entities of NLP are employed locally and have a functional reporting line to the Head of NLP Compliance and a legal reporting line to the local CEO and to the local Boards of Directors.
+Head of NLP Compliance and a legal reporting line to the local CEO and to the local Boards of Directors.